digitalkeegan/mirage/content/Mirage - A Realm Unveiled/Mirage Rules/8) Creatures and Jinn.md

 ## Crystalworkers

-## Golems
+## Protector Golems

 Towering over the landscape like titans of old, these majestic constructs are crafted from the very essence of the earth itself, their forms hewn from the crystalline heart of the desert.
-Each golem bears the mark of its creators, with intricate patterns etched into its rock, crystal, or metallic frame, symbols of power and protection that have withstood the test of time.
+Each protector bears the mark of its creators, with intricate patterns etched into its rock, crystal, or metallic frame, symbols of power and protection that have withstood the test of time.

 Their eyes, aglow with the ethereal light of ancient magic, pierce through the darkness, scanning the horizon with unwavering vigilance.
 The air crackles with energy in their presence, the hum of their crystal cores echoing across the barren landscape, a constant reminder of the power that courses through their veins.
 To those who dare to approach, the golems exude an aura of both awe and dread, their imposing stature a testament to the might and majesty of the First Worshippers who fashioned them from the very elements of the earth.
 In their gaze lies the wisdom of ages past, a silent testament to the secrets buried beneath the shifting sands.

-In battle, golems are unstoppable forces of nature, their movements fluid yet deliberate, their strikes devastating in their precision.
+In battle, protectors are unstoppable forces of nature, their movements fluid yet deliberate, their strikes devastating in their precision.
 The are said to wield the strength of a thousand storms, their crystalline fists shattering stone and bone alike, their relentless pursuit of their foes a testament to their unwavering commitment to their duty.
-To face a golem is to face the wrath of the ancients themselves, a trial of strength and will against a foe as timeless as the desert sands.
+To face a protector is to face the wrath of the ancients themselves, a trial of strength and will against a foe as timeless as the desert sands.

 --- start-multi-column: ID_golem